ytaragin/eko-wkshp/steps.md

-and then add a new function which imlements the handler.
+and then add a new function which implements the handler.
-This function is the main function we will be expanding over the workshop to handle all the VPG creation logic and orchestration.
+This function is the primary function we will be expanding over the workshop to handle all the VPG creation logic and orchestration.

 ``` go
 func createVPG(c *gin.Context) {